cbmckni/ndn-k8s/README.md

 To deploy the PVC(if needed), run `kubectl create -f pvc.yaml`

+### Copy Execution Scripts to PVC

+The standard deployment types use predefined [scripts](https://github.com/cbmckni/ndn-k8s/tree/master/genomics/scripts).
+These scripts need to be moved to the PVC so the deployed containers can execute them.
+To do so:

+`./kube-load.sh <PVC_NAME> genomics/scripts /workspace/ndn`

 # Method 1: kubectl

 Using Helm is recommended, but here are instructions to deploy an NDN consumer using `kubectl`.